Rich resources for family and caregiver support

 Provide at-home online access for full family engagement

-Families with access to Unique Learning System (via QR code or user name/password) can follow along with all 30 lessons each month to reinforce their student’s learning.
+Families with access to Unique Learning System (via QR code or user name/password) can follow along with the lessons each month to reinforce their student’s learning.
 In addition, at-home users can access library books assigned to them in Student View to encourage further growth and independent reading.

 Keep learning happening at home throughout the summer

 Each year, n2y provides a summer unit with timely themes, activities, crafts and recipes to keep students engaged and learning in a fun, relevant way.
 Families with online access can take advantage of these lessons—as well as associated life and transition skills—to help avoid summer learning loss.

 Understanding the Endrew F. Decision and What it Means for Your School

 Understand the key ruling and how to meet the court’s higher standard.